skip to content

 Kirill So networking with people at a conference

-Hey there đź‘‹, thanks for checking a more extensive version of my humble brag page!
+Hey there đź‘‹, thanks for checking a more extensive version of my personality.
+This corner of the website is always work in progress.

 Who